 Retail Sales Yoy in Vietnam averaged 17.69 percent from 2002 until 2021, reaching an all time high of 76.75 percent in November of 2011 and a record low of -26 percent in April of 2020.
 This page provides - Vietnam Retail Sales YoY - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Vietnam Retail Sales YoY - data, historical chart, forecasts and calendar of releases - was last updated on July of 2021.

-Retail Sales Yoy in Vietnam is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales Yoy in Vietnam to stand at 6.50 in 12 months time.
-In the long-term, the Vietnam Retail Sales YoY is projected to trend around 10.60 percent in 2021, according to our econometric models.
+Retail Sales Yoy in Vietnam is expected to be 7.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Vietnam Retail Sales YoY is projected to trend around 5.00 percent in 2022, according to our econometric models.